-“Together, we fight against the prejudice on Zero Discrimination Day 2021”.
+- “Together, we fight against prejudice on Zero Discrimination Day 2023”.

-We are children of Supreme God who loves us without any discrimination.
+Satlok is the place where Zero Discrimination is practiced.
+It is the place where the Supreme God resides.
+We are children of the Supreme God who loves us without any discrimination.
 Due to our passions, we have left his Eternal Abode Satlok at our own wish.
 We preferred to go with Kaal Brahm who always discriminated one living being from the other.
 Know this mystery in detail by reading Saint Rampal Ji Maharaj’s sacred books and watching His sermons at Satlok Ashram YouTube Channel.

 The only remedy lies in following the advice of Supreme God Kabir Saheb Himself.
 He Himself or through a saint enlightened by Him presently Satguru Rampal Ji Maharaj bestows the Sat-Gyan and Sat-Bhakti Sadhana.
 The seeker must come to the refuge of Satguru to take Naam Diksha (Initiation).
 Upon practicing the devotion and following all rules as described by Satguru, the seeker gets rid of the clutches of Kaal Brahm.
 The seeker enjoys all worldly pleasures and lastly dwells in Satlok where he doesn’t come in the trap of a vicious cycle of birth and death.